aspect-build/aspect-cli/docs/aspect_aquery.md

 ### Synopsis

-Executes a query language expression over a specified subgraph of the build dependency graph using aquery.
+Executes a query language expression over a specified subgraph of the action graph.

 ```
 aspect aquery [flags]